NT-Lists/Docs/Jargon-File.md

 **HAND**: Have A Nice Day!

+**HITL**: Human In The Loop - meaning that whenever possible, keep a human perspective and approval for any output performed by automation

 **HMB**: Hold My Beer - meaning that the person is probably going to try something knowingly foolish or troublesome

 **HTH**: Hope This Helps